GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 :	Topic to consumer stream events from.

-	Pull-replication can receive stream events and use it as notfication mechanism as alternative to REST API notifications.
+	Pull-replication can receive stream events and use it as notification mechanism as alternative to REST API notifications.
-	It can work in standalone, not necessarely with the multi-site plugin (check replication.consumerStreamEvents if you need to use it with multi-site).
-This parameter is used to define the topic to consumer stream events messages from when using the pull-replication in standalone and a broker.
+	It can work in standalone, not necessarily with the multi-site plugin (check replication.consumerStreamEvents if you need to use it with multi-site).
+This parameter is used to define the topic to consume stream events messages from when using the pull-replication in standalone with a broker.

 	When `eventBrokerTopic` is enabled gerrit.instanceId
 	instead of [replication.instanceLabel](https://gerrit.googlesource.com/plugins/pull-replication/+/refs/heads/stable-3.4/src/main/resources/Documentation/config.md#replication.instanceLabel)